RDadarwal/Diffusion-MRI-scripts/README.md

 # Diffusion-MRI-scripts
-Pyton scripts to analyze diffusion MRI data.
+Python scripts to analyze diffusion MRI data.

 ### Dependencies
 Dependencies to use these Jupyter notebooks are: